-“Partnering with NC State GTI has allowed me the opportunity to help take NC State Entrepreneurship well beyond the borders of North Carolina,” said Jennifer Capps, the director of student learning and faculty development for NC State Entrepreneurship.
-“A few of the exciting things that we have participated in include helping universities in Russia develop and grow student focused entrepreneurship programs, working with faculty throughout Saudi Arabia to support their development of entrepreneurship courses and curriculum, and partnering with Nagoya University to teach entrepreneurial thinking workshops to their students each year.”
+“Partnering with NC State GTI has allowed me the opportunity to help take NC State Entrepreneurship well beyond the borders of North Carolina,” said Jennifer Capps, the interim assistant vice provost for NC State Entrepreneurship.
+“A few of the exciting things that we have participated in include helping universities in Russia develop and grow student-focused entrepreneurship programs, working with faculty throughout Saudi Arabia to support their development of entrepreneurship courses and curriculum, and partnering with Nagoya University to teach entrepreneurial thinking workshops to their students each year.”

 In addition to traveling overseas to conduct training and workshops, the GTI has also hosted groups from across the globe, including Palestine, Uganda, Cote d’Ivoire, France, Sri Lanka, South Korea, Armenia, Mexico, Argentina, and Bangladesh.
-This past summer, Capps co-taught an intensive two-day workshop on Interdisciplinary Entrepreneurship Thinking alongside GTI Associate Director David McNeill.
+This past summer, Capps co-taught an intensive two-day workshop on Interdisciplinary Entrepreneurship Thinking alongside David McNeill, associate director for GTI.
 The virtual program included participants from Zhejiang University in China, and involved interactive activities and discussions, experiential learning activities to help them develop an entrepreneurial mindset and actionable next steps.

 “GTI, in partnership with NC State Entrepreneurship, is strategically equipped to contextualize the resources and curriculum we have used successfully in the United States to a broad range of cultures around the world,” McNeill explained.
 “A key part of that is having partnerships with insiders in these other cultural contexts to make fluid translations of key concepts.”